noriakis/piphir/README.md

 ## Usage

 We first need to compile data we need to use Piphillin algorithm.
-The pre-computed files are available at [URL TBU](URL).
+The pre-computed files are available at [here](https://github.com/noriakis/misc/tree/main/piphir/db).
-After downloading, run `alignSequences` function to search the representative sequences in the reference 16S sequences.
+Run `alignSequences` function to search the representative sequences in the reference 16S sequences.
 The function needs `vsearch` executable in `PATH` to work.
 Installation instruction of `vsearch` can be found at the [official repository](https://github.com/torognes/vsearch).
 The following file is needed.

 - Representative sequence of ASV or OTU (.fasta)